Firm but crumbly, somewhat meltable vegan monterey jack made from yogurt.

-Place remaining ½ c of water in the saucepan over medium-low heat and slowly add the agar, whisking constantly until you have a thick paste, about 2 minutes.
+- Place the reamining ½ c water in the saucepan over medium-low heat and slowly add the agar, whisking constantly until you have a thick paste, about 2 minutes.
 If it seems very dry, add a tiny bit more more water, 1 t at a time.

-Slowly pour in the cheese, whisking constantly.
+- Slowly pour in the cultured yogurt, whisking constantly.
 When the mixture is hot and smooth, trade the whisk for the wooden spoon.

 Use immediately as a sauce or spread into the container and let cool, then refrigerate for at least 2 hours.
 It will last around 6 weeks in the refrigerator as long as it’s properly sealed.

-This yogurt monterey jack doesn’t melt in the oven* but it melts beautifully in liquid.
+** Melty will soften but not melt in the oven.
+However, it melts beautifully in liquid.
 To make a pourable cheese sauce, combine 2-3 parts monterey jack with 1 part cashew milk over medium-low heat and whisk until creamy and smooth, about 3 minutes.
 Use immediately.

 Adapted from the recipe for “Meltable monterey jack” in Artisan Vegan Cheese – read my review.